AbdullahSK03/Mini-Project/README.md

 <li>Log into the dashboard using your Spotify account.(<a href='https://developer.spotify.com/dashboard'>Link</a>)</li>
 <li>Create an app and get the app credentials (Client ID and Client Secret).</li>
 <li>Request an access token using the app credentials1.</li>
-<li>Use the access token in your API requests to access various endpoints, such as devices, albums, artists, etc.</li>
 <li>You can use your browser or a tool like Postman to make the requests.</li>
 <li>For more detailed information, you can refer to the Spotify Web API documentation.</li>
 </ol>